GLADYS HORTON, Jan. 26

 CESARIA EVORA, Dec.
 17

-Known as the "Barefoot Diva" because she always performed without shoes, Evora started singing as a teenager in the bayside bars of Cape Verde in the 1950s and won a Grammy in 2003.
+Known as the “Barefoot Diva” because she always performed without shoes, Evora started singing as a teenager in the bayside bars of Cape Verde in the 1950s and won a Grammy in 2003 after she took her African islands music to stages across the world.
 She was 70.